Faculty

 Bio

 Dr. Trang VoPham (she/her/hers) is an epidemiologist whose research focuses on understanding the role of place or location — particularly environmental risk factors — in health using geospatial science.
-She has examined the associations between environmental exposures, such as particulate matter (PM) air pollution, dioxins, and ultraviolet (UV) radiation, in relation to risk for cancer and other chronic disease outcomes using data from the Nurses’ Health Studies; Surveillance, Epidemiology, and End Results (SEER); SEER-Medicare; Nationwide Inpatient Sample (NIS); and electronic health records (EHRs).
-Dr. VoPham is also an expert in developing environmental exposure models using geospatial methods for exposure assessment in epidemiologic studies, including a nationwide spatiotemporal environmental circadian misalignment (ECM) light exposure model.
+She is Principal Investigator of the Geospatial Exposome Lab (geoexlab) and has been awarded funding for her work including from the National Institutes of Health, Prevent Cancer Foundation, and American Cancer Society.
+Dr. VoPham’s research has investigated the associations between environmental exposures, including air pollution, pesticides, and ultraviolet radiation, in relation to cancer and other chronic disease outcomes using data from large-scale study populations such as the Nurses’ Health Studies; Women’s Health Initiative; Surveillance, Epidemiology, and End Results (SEER); SEER-Medicare; Nationwide Inpatient Sample; and electronic health records.
+Dr. VoPham is also an expert in developing environmental exposure models using geospatial analytics for exposure assessment in epidemiologic studies, including a high spatiotemporal resolution light exposure model for solar jetlag and environmental circadian misalignment.

 Research Interests